infovisions/infovisions.github.io/index.md

 📊❤️ The **Information Visions Lab** is a research group led by [Evan Peck](https://evanpeck.github.io/) in the [Information Science Department](https://www.colorado.edu/cmci/infoscience) at the [University of Colorado Boulder](https://www.colorado.edu/).

+**What is does our group do?** We study how data profoundly affects people's lives—from everyday decisions about housing and healthcare to broader policies on climate change and pandemics.
+We believe **everyone** deserves the ability to see, use, and make decisions with data, empowering themselves and their communities.

-Collectively, we imagine a future of data communication that prioritizes equity and access.
-Our research draws on information visualization tools and techniques to empower the ways in which diverse communities can trust, create, and engage with data.
+Collectively, we envision a future of data communication that is accessible and equitable to all—regardless of culture, educational background, or ability to afford technology.
+Our research draws on information visualization tools and techniques to help diverse communities trust, create, and engage with data in meaningful ways.

 {% capture content %}**Warning** This website is undergoing the very first steps of **heavy** construction.
 Until the website is closer to completion, please visit [PI Evan Peck's website](https://evanpeck.github.io/) for up-to-date information.
 Until then, ignore! {% endcapture %}.
 {% include alert.html type="warning" content=content %}